tcolgate/scarab/DESIGN.md

 Worker:
 - Self contained process, registers the profile it supports with the Manager.
-- Waits for request to run one or more instances of the workload.
-- Reports metrics back to the manager.
+- Waits for request to run one or more instances of the profile.
+Reports metrics back to the manager.

 Metrics should be based on prometheus metrics, with the possible exception of histograms.
 So far as possible we should reuse the prometheus client library